| Yellowstone National Park from Mt. Sheridan, WY (above). | ||

 trails of the Oregon Coast, or trail riding the rugged backcountry of the High Sierra; Sahale was there to design and build trails

-and bridges that rest easily on the natural landscape, as aesthetically pleasing as they are functional.
+and bridges that rest easily on the natural landscape, as aesthetically pleasing as they were functional.

 Sahale bridges were designed to be simple and modular in concept.
-Every structure contained unique design elements in galvanized or
+Every structure contained robust design elements in galvanized or

-rigid bridges, and were especially ideal for remote, rugged sites accessible only by trail or air.
-These structures were routinely
+vault hundreds of feet, making them especially ideal for remote, rugged sites accessible only by trail or air.
+We designed, fabricated, and

 1992 - 2010 |